RoyNisimov1/CHA/README.md

 This function will print the syntax needed. and return the padding, and shuffle key.

 ### _Note_
-There is a chance that some padding or shuffle_key have a backdoor in them (Though not probable).
+There is a chance that some padding or shuffle_key have a backdoor in them (I don't know if there really is, but probably).

 # Encryption with CHA

-CHA can be also used as an encryption function using the feistel cipher (see CHAF)!
+CHA can be also used as an encryption function using the feistel cipher (see CHAF)

 for example: